TeachmanLab/MT-Data-CalmThinkingStudy/Data Cleaning/README.md

 ### MindTrails Wiki

-This is a wiki with study-related information that is privately stored by the study team.
+This is a wiki with MindTrails Project-wide and study-specific information that is privately stored by the study team.

 Researchers can request access to relevant information from the wiki by contacting the study team ([studyteam@mindtrails.org](mailto:studyteam@mindtrails.org)).